 But while Peanut was munching joyfully on hay, fresh grass, various vegetables and fruit, the bear had a rather unpleasant time.

 “I have been in a very bad mood for weeks.
 My other friends told me I act like a moody woman with period pains!”
 The bear reported.
-“It must be because I have changed my diet.
+“It must be because I changed my diet.
 I have become very sensitive.”